Bures-online.co.uk

 Why the Web Site

-It was also very disconcerting to see how the village was changing over the years with the loss of many historical buildings, the Maltings, Tannery etc. Although there are many photographs around in personal collections, nobody had assembled all this information for easy free access.
-The technology of the Internet seemed to be the ideal way of answering enquiries and documenting the village history for all to see.
+It was very disconcerting to see how the village was changing over the years, with the loss of many historical buildings, the Maltings, Tannery etc. Although there are many photographs around in personal collections, nobody had assembled all this information for easy free access.
+The technology of the Internet at the time, seemed to be the ideal way of documenting the village history for all to see.

-From the response received, it soon became apparent that our local residents have moved away to all parts of the earth, New Zealand, Australia, South Africa, USA, Canada etc. three parish web site.
+From the response received, it soon became apparent that our local residents have moved away to all parts of the earth, New Zealand, Australia, South Africa, USA, Canada, Switzerland and even Honolulu !

-The site only concerns itself with historical facts from approx 1900 to the present day, so it does not encroach on the work of the Local History Society.
+The site only concerns itself with historical facts from approx 1880 (Victoriana) to the present day, so it does not encroach on the work of the Local History Society.

 However, due to it`s phenomenal expansion, the Mount Bures information was transferred in November 2006 to its own dedicated domain at "www.mount-bures.co.uk"

-The site has expanded to list over 75 subjects, amounting to 200+ pages covering the two parishes of Bures Hamlet and Bures St Mary.
+Today (2022) this local site has expanded to list over 200 subjects, amounting to 523 web pages covering the two parishes of Bures Hamlet and Bures St Mary.

 Since starting, the site has been updated literally hundreds of times as new or revised information arrives.
-For example, the One Bell PH page has been revised and rewritten at least ten times !
+For example, the One Bell PH page has been the subject of at least ten revisions.

 The entire site has been re-launched with a new format on five separate occasions.